hollow-lang/CIR/README.md

 - Readable Assembly

 # TODOS
-- TODO: implement CIR_INLINE and put to functions

 - TODO: update docs
 - TODO: preprocessor or include system
+- TODO: add more standard functions for io and other stuff
 - TODO: extend std to make it usable without custom functions in any project
 - TODO: implement Optimizer, which was removed because of a complete change of the instruction set
 - TODO: write a transpiler